Simplified decision making in the belief space using belief sparsification: Decision making in the belief space

 where the matrices $\bm G_{k+1}$ and $\bm H_{k+1}$ are the Jacobians $\nabla g_{k+1} \vert_{\overline {\bm X}_{k+1}}$ and $\nabla h_{k+1} \vert_{\overline {\bm X}_{k+1}}$, respectively, around some initial estimate, and $\breve{\bm \Lambda}_k$ is the augmented prior information matrix.
 Since controls and observations may introduce new variables to the state vector, its size at time-step $k$, often does not match its size at time-step $k+1$.
 Hence, the prior information matrix $\bm \Lambda_k$ should be augmented to accommodate these new variables.
 We use the accent $\breve{\,\square\,}$ to indicate augmentation of the prior information matrix (with entries of zero) to match the posterior size.
 Adding new variables is possible at any index in the state, as long as we make sure the augmentation keeps the same variable order.
 If the prior state is of size $n$, and we add $m$ new variables to the end of it, then

-The expression in Eq.~\ref{eq:info-plus-jacob-full} can be written in a more compact form, by marking the \emph{collective Jacobian} $\bm U_{k+1}$, which encapsulates the new information regarding the control and the succeeding observation:
+The expression in (\ref{eq:info-plus-jacob-full}) can be written in a more compact form, by marking the \emph{collective Jacobian} $\bm J^\delta_{k+1}$, which encapsulates the new information regarding the control and the succeeding observation:

 Each belief update can be described using a collective Jacobian of this form.
-Thanks to the additivity of the information, we can easily examine the information matrix of the posterior belief $b_{k+T}$ after applying a sequence of $T$ controls $u\doteq u_{k+1:k+T}$; the respective collective Jacobians of each control can simply be stacked to yield the collective Jacobian $\bm U$ of the entire sequence:
+Thanks to the additivity of the information, we can easily examine the information matrix of the posterior belief $b_{k+T}$ after applying a sequence of $T$ controls $u\doteq u_{k+1:k+T}$; the respective collective Jacobians of each control can simply be stacked to yield the collective Jacobian $\bm U$ of the entire sequence $u$:

-\subsubsection{Decision Making}
+\subsubsection{Decision making}

 At time-step~$k$, the agent performs a planning session.
 According to its current (prior) belief~$b_k$, it wishes to select the control sequence which minimizes the expected uncertainty in the future (posterior) belief.
-To measure the uncertainty we use the differential entropy, which, for a normally-distributed belief $b$ of state size $N$, with an information matrix $\bm \Lambda$, is
+To measure the uncertainty we use the differential entropy, which, for a normally-distributed belief $b$ of state size $n$, with an information matrix $\bm \Lambda$, is

 where $\abs{\square}$ represents the determinant operation.
-Although other uncertainty measures with a lower computational cost exist, e.g. the trace of the covariance matrix, the entropy bests those by taking inter-variable correlations into account; those can have a dramatic effect on the measured uncertainty, and are crucial for correct analysis.
-Thus, while utilizing the information update rule from Eq.~\ref{eq:info-additivity}, we can define the following objective function:
+Although other uncertainty measures with a lower computational cost exist, e.g., the trace of the covariance matrix, the entropy bests those by taking inter-variable correlations into account; those can have a dramatic effect on the measured uncertainty, and are crucial for correct analysis.
+Thus, while utilizing the information update rule from (\ref{eq:info-additivity}), we define the following information-theoretic value or objective function, which measures the expected information gain between the current and final beliefs:

-where $u$ is a candidate control sequence with a collective Jacobian $\bm U$, $\mathcal{Z}$ is the set of observations taken while performing this sequence, and $N$ is the posterior state size (the number of columns in $\bm U$).
-We may take the common assumption of achieving the most likely observations, around the current mean ("maximum liklihood" assumption, as examined by \cite{Platt10rss}), which would allow us to drop the expectation from this expression.
+where $u$ is a candidate control sequence, and $\mathcal{Z}$ is the set of observations taken while performing this sequence.
+We may also take the common assumption of achieving the most likely observations, around the current mean ("maximum likelihood" assumption, as examined by \cite{Platt10rss}), which would allow us to drop the expectation from this expression.
 We will also drop the augmentation mark and time index from now on, for the sake of concise writing.